vyancharuk/nodejs-todo-api-boilerplate/README.md

 ### Prerequisites
 You need Node.js and npm installed, along with a valid LLM provider API key set in `.env` (e.g., `OPENAI_API_KEY`).
-You can choose from OpenAI, Anthropic/Claude, or OpenRouter/LLama.
+You can choose one from the following list: OpenAI, Anthropic/Claude, DeepSeek, or OpenRouter/Llama.

+### How it works?
+It orchestrates 3 LLM micro-agents (`Developer`, `Troubleshooter` and `TestsFixer`) to generate code, fix compilation errors, and ensure passing E2E tests.
+The process includes module code generation, DB migration creation, seeding data, and running tests to validate output.
+By cycling through these steps, it guarantees consistent and production-ready CRUD code aligned with vertical slicing architecture.
+It uses OpenAI/Anthropic/DeepSeek/Llama LLM API to perform code-generation

 ### How to run?
 First, navigate to the `llm-codegen` folder and run `npm install` to install dependencies.
 Then execute `npm run start` and provide the requested module details when prompted.
 Finally, after generation completes, integrate the generated code into your Node.js API template project.

-### How it works?
-It orchestrates 3 LLM micro-agents (`Developer`, `Troubleshooter` and `TestsFixer`) to generate code, fix compilation errors, and ensure passing E2E tests.
-The process includes module code generation, DB migration creation, seeding data, and running tests to validate output.
-By cycling through these steps, it guarantees consistent and production-ready CRUD code aligned with vertical slicing architecture.

 ![LLMCodegenDemo](./llm-codegen/LLMCodegenDemo.gif)